The Magician's Horse: Synopsis

 A king's three sons went hunting, and the youngest got lost.
-He came to a great hall and ate there.
-Then he found an old man, who asked him who he was.
-He told how he had become lost and offered to enter his service.
-The old man set him to keep the stove lit, to fetch the firewood from the forest, and to take care of the black horse in the stables.
+He arrived at a great hall, ate there and found an old man.
+After explaining his predicament, the prince offered to enter his service.
+The old man assigned him to keep the stove lit, fetch firewood from the forest, and care for a black horse in the stables.

 The old man was a magician and the fire was the source of his power, though he did not tell the prince.

 One day, the prince nearly let the fire go out and the old man stormed in.
 Frightened, the prince threw another log on it and nursed it back.

 The black horse told him to saddle and bridle it, to use an ointment that made his hair like gold, and to pile all the wood he could on the fire.
 This set the hall on fire.
 The black horse then told him to take a looking-glass, a brush and a riding-whip, and ride off on him.
 The magician chased on a roan horse, but the prince threw down the looking glass, the roan horse cut its feet on it, and the magician had to go back to put new shoes on him, but then he chased the prince again.
 The black horse had the prince throw the brush on the ground.
 This produced a thick wood and the magician had to go back and get an axe to cut through it, but then he chased the prince again.
 The prince threw down the whip; it became a river.
 When the magician tried to cross it, it put out his magical fire and killed him.